djeada/Proste-Projekty/projekty/python/minesweeper/README.md

 Some of the ideas include:

 * The high scores table.
 * The option of choosing the level of difficulty.
+* An AI alogrithm that solves the minesweeper automatically.